nip403/Atari-Asteroids/README.md

 # Atari-Asteroids
 A clone of the classic game Asteroids by Atari in Python 3.x using the Pygame module.

-The game is still in Alpha development.
+The game is now in Beta development.

 # Maths
 I draw the spaceship and the asteroid polygons using these equations: